CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-2/Ex1.md

     - **Identify Top Users**: Check the “Top entities” section to see which users are generating the most traffic, especially to risky or unsanctioned apps.

-    - **Inspect Discovered Apps**: Review the list of apps in use, their traffic volume, and verify if they are approved (sanctioned) or need to be blocked or reviewed further.
+    - **Inspect Discovered Apps**: Review the list of apps in use, their traffic volume, and verify if they are approved or need to be blocked or reviewed further.

 1. In the dashboard, navigate to **Discovered Apps** section.